allemandi/fCC-Responsive-Web-Design-Projects/readme.md

 # fCC Responsive Web Design Projects
-Project Challenges for freeCodeCamp's Responsive Web Design Projects Certification
+Project Challenges for freeCodeCamp's Responsive Web Design Certification

 ## Build a Tribute Page - Bronisław Malinowski
 A tribute page, describing the subject of choice.
 This is built as a CodePen.io app, primarily testing the correct usage of id attributes and HTML elements.